tang/recipeapp/README.md

 - Uses UISplitViewController in the iPhone and iPad versions
 - Adaptive: Uses the new UITraitCollection class to layout its views
 - Clicking on a direction table view cell starts a countdown timer
-- The views laid out programmatically using NSLayoutConstraints
+- The views are laid out programmatically using NSLayoutConstraints

 ### Sample images